SUMatEng/ADIC2D/README.md

 ### Obtaining DIC Challenge Image Sets:
 In order to use this runme.m file Samples 1, 2 and 3 of the DIC challenge must be downloaded from the SEM website https://sem.org/2ddic.
 Thereafter they need to be unzipped and the unzipped folders of each sample need to be placed in a folder within the working directory named "DIC Challenge 1.0".
 (Alternatively you can save the Sample images to a location of your choice and modify the variable "ImageLocation", of line 99, to have the appropriate string for the full path to the folder containing the images)

+## License:
+Note that use of this code (ADIC2D and all its sub-functions) falls under the GNU GENERAL PUBLIC LICENSE Version 3.
+Furthermore, note that in the case of using this code for works related to publications (scientific or otherwise) requires citing of the source paper (citation given below).

 ## Citing ADIC2D:
 Atkinson, D.; Becker, T. A 117 Line 2D Digital Image Correlation Code Written in MATLAB.
 Remote Sens.
 2020, 12, 2906.
 Paper can be accessed at: https://doi.org/10.3390/rs12182906